It’s a very clever brush, but you don’t necessarily need these features

-This is a 2 pin (UK shaver socket) power adapter with a small 2 pin connector at the other end that fits to the travel case.
+This is a 2 pin US power adapter with a small 2 pin connector at the other end that fits to the travel case.

 You have to use this power adapter.
-It means an extra thing to carry when travelling.
+It means an extra thing to carry when traveling.
 Therefore bulkier and less convenient than Sonicare’s option.